cweill/gotests/README.md

   -template_params_file read external parameters to template by json with file

-  -template_params      read external parameters to tempalte by json with stdin
+  -template_params      read external parameters to template by json with stdin
 ```

 ## Contributions